-3. Monitor environmental conditions: The NCCSI recommends use of a sling psychometer to measure relative humidity, and that any time the wet-bulb temperature is over 82 degrees Fahrenheit (28 degrees Celsius), careful control of all activity should be undertaken.
+3. Monitor environmental conditions: The NCCSIR recommends use of a sling psychometer to measure relative humidity, and that any time the wet-bulb temperature is over 82 degrees Fahrenheit (28 degrees Celsius), careful control of all activity should be undertaken.
 It notes that the American College of Sports Medicine, NATA, NFHS, and the NCAA all have published guidelines for conducting athletic activities in hot and humid environments.
 For a set of guidelines from the Tennessee Secondary School Athletic Association based on the heat index, click here.

 5. Drink on a schedule.
 Fluids should be readily available and players should be encouraged to drink frequently throughout a practice session.
 Athletes should drink water before, during, and after practice.
 Sports drinks containing sodium (salt) and potassium can be consumed to replace electrolytes lost during exercise.
 [Although the NCCSIR doesn't talk about energy drinks, it is important for athletes to understand that they are NOT intended to use for hydration]

 6. Monitor athletes' weight: Athletes should be weighed each day before and after practice and weight charts checked in order to treat the athlete who loses excessive weight each day (e.g. those who perspire heavily).
 Generally, athletes should return to their previous day's weight before the next day's practice.